mingster/riben.life/web/doc/PAYMENT/TECHNICAL-REQUIREMENTS-PAYMENT.md

 The cash/in-person payment flow handles payments made with physical cash or in-person transactions at the store location.
 Payment confirmation can be immediate (upon order creation) or manual (by store staff via admin interface).
 Cash payments have zero processing fees.

+**Store Level Restriction:**

+- **Cash payment is NOT available for Free-tier stores** (`level = 0`)
+- Cash payment is only available for Pro (2) or Multi (3) level stores
+- This restriction is enforced in:
+  - Client-side: Recharge page filters out cash payment method for Free-tier stores
+  - Server-side: `create-recharge-order.ts` validates and rejects cash payment for Free-tier stores
+- Error message: "Cash payment is not available for Free-tier stores"

 **Flow Diagram:**

 ```text